Your FI Community

 Location access is blocked.
 To enable it, click the icon in your browser's address bar and allow location access, then reload the page.

-The easiest way to find local groups across Oregon.
-This group aggregates 7 local communities and their events statewide — from Portland and Eugene to Bend, Salem, and beyond.
+The easiest way to find local groups across Utah.
+This group aggregates 5+ local communities and their events statewide — from Salt Lake City and Provo to Ogden, St. George, and beyond.
 Most meetups and discussions happen at the local level, so check out the city groups below to find your closest community.

 Austin